The Piazza Center for Plastic Surgery and Advanced Skin Care

 Helping Our Patients to Live Confidently

 Find out what it's like to be a patient of The Piazza Center.
 Review the stories and "after" photos of some of the plastic surgery patients who've shared their experiences with us.View Stories

 Can implants provide lift as well as enlargement?

 For women with very mild breast ptosis, or drooping, implants alone, especially form-stable shaped implants, also called “gummy bear” implants, can provide a small amount of lift.
 But most women who wish to lift their breasts require more than just augmentation.
 For these patients, I recommend combining breast augmentation with breast lift — 2 distinct surgeries that can be performed at the same time.
 My patients who undergo both these procedures are often impressed by the improvement in the shape, size, and the placement of their breasts.
-This approach is especially popular for mothers who sometimes combine the surgery with a tummy tuck, a procedure called a mommy makeover.
+This approach is especially popular for mothers who sometimes combine the surgery with liposuction and a tummy tuck, a procedure called a mommy makeover.
 However, any woman who feels that her breasts are both small and sagging may benefit from this combined technique.

 Are silicone or saline implants more popular?

 Silicone implants are generally the more popular options at plastic surgery practices throughout the country.
 Many people think that silicone implants, especially today’s gummy bear varieties, look and feel more natural than saline.
 Silicone implants also stronger and hold their shape even when damaged.